One Room Challenge Spring 2021 – Week 4

 Keep the seams between the boards tight, as this will be the most noticeable location if you have a bit of a gap.
 If you cut something a little small, you may be able to fill a small gap at the baseboard or ceiling with caulking, but the seam between the boards should be tight so the boards look continuous and the “beads” uniform.

-Use some construction adhesive (We like No More Nails) and some finish nails to adhere the panel to the wall.
+Use some construction adhesive (We like No More Nails) and some finish nails in our brad nailer to adhere the panel to the wall.
 We marked the studs on the ceiling to be sure we were hitting them and relied on the glue mainly, only adding a few finish nails to hold it in place while the glue was set up.

-When you are done, you need to caulk the seams between the boards, at the floor, the corners, and anywhere else you have an edge before painting.
+When you are done, you need to caulk the seams between the pieces of beadboard, at the floor, the corners, and anywhere else you have an edge before painting.
 This makes those seams disappear and will make your installation look seamless and professional.
-Also, use some wood filler to fill any nail holes you made and sand them flush. before painting.
+Also, use some wood putty to fill any nail holes you made and sand them flush using a sanding block. before painting.

 That’s it!
-Ready for paint!
+Ready for a coat of paint!
 It is actually a really easy project and I struggled to come up with even this many tips, it can be summed up as measure, cut, glue, nail, caulk!
 We have not finished the trim we are planning to add to the top so I haven’t finished caulking yet, but I will get to that in the next few days as we get ready to paint!
+(I considered using my paint sprayer, but there are a lot of things I will have to protect in order to do that so I might get close and personal with my paint brush instead.
+A roller alone will not get into all the little grooves.

 Be sure to go back to the One Room Challenge website and check out what the other participants are up to!
 It’s a great season and there are some really creative projects happening out there.
 We will see you next week when I plan to show you how we are upgrading our existing vanity by giving it a little glow-up!